 People don’t hate advertising.
 They hate bad advertising.
 Some people still watch the Super Bowl for the ads.
 Most people will actually welcome advertising if it’s just as interesting, entertaining or useful as the medium in which it appears.
 Bottom line, if you want somebody to watch, read or experience your advertising you better damn well make it worth their time.

-Video is the best vehicle for creating work that’s interesting, entertaining and memorable.
+Video is the best vehicle for creating emotional work that’s interesting, entertaining and memorable.
 Until virtual reality matures it’s still the best medium for storytelling ever created.

 Awareness and fame trump all other metrics.
 The world’s most successful brands shoot for fame and target everyone they can.
 Why?
 Because the more people that know about your brand, the more people that are likely to buy it.
 It’s really that simple.

 There’s no such thing as risk-free advertising.
 All marketing has some risk.
 Then again, anything worthwhile does.
 But even the riskiest marketing is less risky than not marketing at all.

 The only absolute in advertising is there absolutely are no absolutes.
 No one can predict with certainty how a campaign will perform or whether one medium, tactic or execution will outdo another.
 There are exceptions to everything.
 Some companies will get great results from social media alone, most will not.
 Some videos go viral, the vast majority do not.
 Some banners generate great CTR, most perform horribly.
 Some user-generated content is effective, most is absolutely worthless.
 Anyone who guarantees a return - any return - on marketing spend is full of it.
 There simply are no sure things, silver bullets and absolutes in advertising.